 Death of other individuals: Authorized time off to attend funerals or memorial services for others will be considered leave without pay.
 However, a staff member may request to use available vacation leave to cover the time off.
 A supervisor of a staff member in a non-exempt position can request or approve that the time off be made up within the workweek.

-A department head may recommend extension of bereavement leave under special circumstances (e.g., required travel, sole survivorship, estate settlement).
-Extension of bereavement leave must be approved by the area vice president and the Associate Vice President for Human Resources or his or her designee.
+A department head may recommend an extension of bereavement leave under special circumstances (e.g., required travel, sole survivorship, estate settlement).
+Extension of bereavement leave must be approved by the area vice president and the Associate Vice President for Human Resources or their designee.